 On the other hand, Democrats and Republicans issued bipartisan press releases at about the same rate.
 Bipartisan language appeared in about 21% of press releases for members of both parties.
 However, the average member of Congress discussed bipartisanship in just 6% of Facebook posts, again with only modest differences between members of the two major parties.

 This difference is especially noteworthy in light of the fact that among Americans who pay attention to government and politics on Facebook, those who hold consistently liberal or conservative policy preferences are more likely to follow politicians.
 Additionally, Americans with consistently liberal or conservative policy preferences are less willing to support compromise in Washington.

 - This finding is robust to member-level statistical controls.
 See Chapter 2 for details. ↩

 - This study reports on “likes” only; other “reactions” such as “wow,” “sad,” and “angry” are not analyzed here. ↩

 - See Gabriel Lenz, Follow the Leader: How Voters Respond to Politicians’ Policies and Performance, University of Chicago Press. ↩

-- Hetherington, Mark J. “Resurgent Mass Partisanship: The Role of Elite Polarization,” American Political Science Review; Nicholson, Stephen P. “Polarizing Cues,” American Journal of Political Science. ↩
+- Hetherington, Marc J. “Resurgent Mass Partisanship: The Role of Elite Polarization,” American Political Science Review; Nicholson, Stephen P. “Polarizing Cues,” American Journal of Political Science. ↩

 - Due to the way Twitter makes its data available, a full census of Twitter posts issued by members of Congress is costly to collect.
 Data from Twitter are not examined in this initial report. ↩